mdabrowski1990/uds/docs/source/pages/knowledge_base/time_parameters.rst

   specific for the server
   default: 5000 ms

+Performance requirement:
+  After sending a negative response with :ref:`NRC <knowledge-base-nrc>` Response Pending (0x78), the server shall provide the next response within P2*\ :sub:`Server`.
+  If the final response is still not available, the server shall send another Response Pending (0x78).

 .. _knowledge-base-p4-server:

 P4\ :sub:`Server`
 `````````````````
 P4\ :sub:`Server` is the total time from receiving a request until sending the final response.
-If the server sends Response Pending messages, the P2*\ :sub:Server extension applies, but the final response must
+If the server sends Response Pending messages, P2*\ :sub:`Server` applies between intermediate responses,
-still arrive within the P4\ :sub:Server limit.
+but the final response must still be sent within the overall P4\ :sub:`Server` limit.

 Minimum value:
   P2\ :sub:`Server`

 Maximum value:
   specific for the server

+Performance requirement:
+  The server shall send the final response within P4\ :sub:`Server` after receiving the request.
+  If the final response is still not available when this time expires, the server shall abort
+  the :ref:`response message <knowledge-base-response-message>` transmission.